merceiato/snowboard-holiday-calculator/README.md

     └── sad_face.jpg

+---

 ## How to Use
 ### 1. **Unzip the Project Folder**
    Extract the contents of the project folder to your desired location.

+---

-### 2. **Run a Local Server**
+### 2. **Set Up and Run in a Python Virtual Environment**
-   Use Python’s built-in HTTP server to serve the application locally:
+   Running the project in a Python virtual environment ensures an isolated and clean setup.

+   #### Step 1: Set Up the Virtual Environment
-   - Open a terminal or command prompt in the project folder.
+   1. Open a terminal or command prompt in the project folder.
-   - Run the following command:
+   2. Run the following command to create a virtual environment:

+      python3 -m venv env

+   3. Activate the virtual environment:
+      - **On macOS/Linux**:

+        source env/bin/activate

+      - **On Windows**:

+        .\env\Scripts\activate

+   #### Step 2: Run the Local Server
+   1. With the virtual environment active, run:

       python3 -m http.server

-   - Navigate to `http://localhost:8000` in your browser to load the application.
+   2. Navigate to `http://localhost:8000` in your browser to load the application.

+---

 ### 3. **Open the Application**
    - Load the `index.html` file in your browser.

+---

 ### 4. **Fill in the Form**
    - Enter your budget and trip details: